Charting Data with Windmill 7

 Shane Dunn, Systems Analyst

-- Simple data logging from one instrument connected to the PC's COM port over RS232, RS422, RS485, Modbus or TCP/IP
+- Data logging from one instrument connected to the PC's COM port over RS232, RS422, RS485, Modbus or TCP/IP.

 - COM port trouble-shooting:

-- Send ASCII values, twos complement integers, unsigned integers, single bits, floating point, CRCs etc
+- Send ASCII values, twos complement integers, 4-byte integers, double-words, unsigned integers, single bits, floating point, CRCs etc.

 - Runs under Windows 8, 7 (64- and 32-bit), Vista, XP, 2000, 98 and 95.